 The male condom is a thin rubber or plastic sheath that covers the penis.
 It only needs to be used during sex.

-How good is the male condom at preventing a pregnancy?
+How good is the male condom at preventing pregnancy?

 - The condom works reasonably well at preventing a pregnancy but its effectiveness largely depends on whether it is used properly every time the person using it has sex.

-- If one hundred women used condoms properly with their partners every time they had sex and carried on with their normal sex life then one or two of those women would fall pregnant.
+- If 100 women used condoms properly with their partners every time they had sex and carried on with their normal sex life, then 1-2 of those women would fall pregnant.

 - If not used properly then a much larger number of women would fall pregnant.